Lupinus anatolicus: Taxonomy

 Lupinus anatolicus was first formally described by Wiktor Święcicki and Wojciech K. Święcicki in 1996, based on specimens collected during a 1977 expedition to southwestern Turkey.
 The species name "anatolicus" refers to Anatolia, the peninsula comprising much of modern Turkey where the plant was discovered.
 The species was identified as distinct from other wild lupin species growing in the region, including L. pilosus, L. micranthus, and L. angustifolius.

 Initially, L. anatolicus was classified in the smooth-seeded group of Old World lupins, which also includes cultivated species like L. albus, L. angustifolius, L. hispanicus, L. luteus, and the primitive species L. micranthus.
 This classification was based primarily on macroscopic seed coat characteristics, which appeared smooth to the naked eye.

 However, subsequent research by Aïnouche and Bayer (2000) using scanning electron microscopy revealed that the seed coat of L. anatolicus actually shows pluricellular tubercles (protuberances) typical of the "rough-seeded" lupins (section Scabrispermae), despite appearing smooth macroscopically.
 The narrow spaces between these tubercles, combined with the small seed size, explain the apparent smoothness of the seeds.

 Genetic analysis using nuclear ribosomal DNA sequences (internal transcribed spacer) further confirmed that L. anatolicus is most closely related to L. pilosus and L. palaestinus within the Scabrispermae section, not to the smooth-seeded lupins as originally thought.
-The genetic distance between L. anatolicus and the smooth-seeded lupins ranged from 4.1–5.9%, while its distance to the rough-seeded lupins was only 0.6–1.5%, with L. pilosus and L. palaestinus being the most closely related species.
+The genetic distance between L. anatolicus and the smooth-seeded lupins ranged from 4.1 to 5.9%, while its distance to the rough-seeded lupins was only 0.6–1.5%, with L. pilosus and L. palaestinus being the most closely related species.

 The inability to produce hybrid seeds when artificially crossed with L. micranthus provides further evidence of its taxonomic separation from the smooth-seeded group.
 However, similar Anatolian and Syrian lupine lines have been reported to successfully cross with other L. pilosus accessions, suggesting a close relationship to this species.

 These findings indicate that L. anatolicus is either a variant of L. pilosus or a closely related species within the Scabrispermae section, rather than a new smooth-seeded species as originally described.
 The genetic, morphological, and reproductive evidence suggests that while L. anatolicus shows distinct characteristics from typical L. pilosus populations, its full species status remains uncertain.

 Further research by Aïnouche and colleagues (2004) placed L. anatolicus within a comprehensive phylogenetic framework of the entire Lupinus genus.
 Their analysis of ITS sequences from nuclear ribosomal DNA confirmed that L. anatolicus shares the same chromosome number (2n=42) as L. pilosus and L. palaestinus and firmly belongs within the Pilosus-Palaestinus subclade of the section Scabrispermae.
 The study demonstrated that Old World lupines evolved along three distinct lineages – two in the Mediterranean region (containing primarily smooth-seeded species) and one in North Africa (containing the rough-seeded group to which L. anatolicus belongs).
 This broader phylogenetic context reinforced the finding that L. anatolicus should not be classified with smooth-seeded species like L. micranthus despite the macroscopic appearance of its seeds.